 What are the causes of pneumonia?
 What causes pneumonia?

 Pneumonia is an infection commonly caused by an infection with a germ.
 The germ is usually a bacterium or a virus (viral pneumonia).
 There are three or four different bacteria that are the most common causes of different types of pneumonia.
 There is also a well-known group of bacteria that causes pneumonia in about 3 out of 10 cases.
 They are called atypicals.
 Other germs such as fungi, yeasts, or protozoa can sometimes also cause pneumonia (fungal pneumonia).

 Rarely, non-infective pneumonia is caused by inhaling poisons or chemicals.
 Many different substances can cause this.
 They can be in the form of liquids, gases, small particles, dust or fumes.

 You may breathe in some bacteria, viruses, or other germs.
 If you are normally healthy, a small number of germs usually doesn't matter.
 They will be trapped in your phlegm (sputum) and killed by your immune system.
 Sometimes the germs multiply and cause lung infections.
 This is more likely to happen if you are already in poor health - for example:

 - If you have a chest disease.

-- If you have a low immunity to infection.
+- If you have a low immunity to infection (weakened immune system).
 Low immunity can be caused by such things as alcohol dependence, AIDS, or another serious illness.